Scotland's Salmond launches rival pro-independence party | Politics

 Scotland's Salmond launches rival pro-independence party

+However, constitutional experts say it probably does not have the power to unilaterally call a referendum without permission from the UK-wide government in London.
+Other parties portrayed Salmond's move as self-interested.

+SNP lawmaker Humza Yousaf, the Scottish justice minister, captured concerns about splitting the pro-independence vote, tweeting that poor performance in the regional list vote had cost his party an outright majority in 2016.
+But Salmond said success for his party would lead to more pro-independence lawmakers in Scotland's parliament and add fresh momentum to the independence drive.

-"Boris Johnson has already said no to the SNP proposals, he will find it much more difficult to say no to a parliament, and a country," Salmond said.
+"Boris Johnson has already said no to the SNP proposals, he will find it much more difficult to say no to a parliament, and a country," he said.
+(Editing by Sarah Young and Frances Kerry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)